 The Analytica product line offers a full range of Editions to meet the needs of different users and applications.

-Analytica Free 101 gives you the full features of Analytica Professional to build models with up to 101 variables and other objects.
-And it costs nothing!
+Analytica Free 101 gives you the full features of Analytica Professional.
+You can build models with up to 101 variables and other objects – and it costs nothing!
 You can also use it to run larger models with more than 101 objects.
-With these models you can review the model in Browse model: You can change inputs and generate results, but not edit formulas or add objects.
-If you create larger models with a higher edition, you can distribute them to end users who can run them with Free 101.
+You can review these larger models in Browse mode (including those made from a higher edition), and can change inputs and generate results, but not edit formulas or add objects.
 Free download

-Analytica Cloud Player (ACP) lets users interact with models via a web browser.
-It provides a similar user interface to Analytica Player with several enhancements.
-Users can view models including influence diagrams, change inputs, and view result tables and graphs.
+Analytica Cloud Platform (ACP) lets users interact with models via a web browser.
+It provides a similar user interface to Analytica Power Player with several enhancements.
+Users can view models, including influence diagrams, change inputs, and view result tables and graphs.
 Users can log in and save their own versions of models.
-To create an ACP application, you create the model with Analytica on the desktop, and then upload it onto a server with a couple of clicks.
+To create an ACP application, you create the model with Analytica on the desktop, and then upload it to a server with a couple of clicks.
 ACP provides a way for users to share, review, and run models.
 It also lets you rapidly create analytic cloud applications harnessing the full power of Analytica.
 Order here

 All Analytica users with active Analytica support can share their models on ACP at no cost for up to 25 sessions per month.
 You can also buy a Group Plan (Basic or Premium) that lets multiple users upload, review, and run models in shared project directories.
 ACP licenses can also be purchased to run on your organization’s servers.

 Analytica Decision Engine (ADE) runs Analytica models on a server computer.
 ADE provides an API (Application Programming Interface) through which other applications can access and run models.
 ADE supports all models created in Analytica Enterprise, including ODBC database access.
 The ADE license lets you run ADE on one public server and one development server.
-Developers must have a license for Analytica Enterprise or better.
-Analytica Enterprise serves as the development tool.
-Optimizer can be also be added to ADE.
-Order here
+Analytica Enterprise serves as the development tool, so developers must also purchase an Analytica Enterprise license.
+Optimizer can also be added to ADE.

-All Editions run on Windows 8, Windows 7, Vista, XP, and Window Server 2003 and later.
+All Editions run on Windows 10, Windows 8, Windows 7, and Window Server 2012 and later.
 Each Edition needs at least 1 GB RAM.
 We recommend 3 or 4 GB RAM to run large models.